 The ES&S iVotronic is a direct recording electronic voting system with a touch screen interface that records votes on internal flash memory.
-A poll worker uses a device called a Personal Electronic Ballot (PEB; pictured above at left) to turn the machine on and enable voting.
+A poll worker uses a device called a Personal Electronic Ballot (PEB) to turn the machine on and enable voting.
 Voters choose their ballot language and then make their selections using a touch screen, much in the same way that modern ATMs work.
 When the polls close, poll workers move summary data from each machine onto the PEB.
 The PEBs are then transported to election headquarters or their contents transmitted via a computer network.

 The iVotronic uses two distinct types of iVotronic terminals, distinguished by colored inserts along the sides: red supervisor terminals and blue voter terminals.
 Both types of iVotronic terminals are activated using PEBs, which are also used to store ballot deﬁnitions and election results.
 PEBs are typically programmed via a supervisor terminal at the start of an election, and read using either a supervisor terminal or a dedicated PEB Reader connected to the machine running the Election Reporting Manager at the end of an election.
 A PEB can be used in multiple iVotronics as long as they are qualiﬁed for the same election and polling place.
 The voter iVotronics also use Compact Flash cards to store large ballots, audio ballots, and election result audit ﬁles.
 A separate Communication Pack is connected to iVotronic terminals at the start and end of elections to print zero count tallies and precinct results on a separate printer with removable paper.

-Checking the Voter-Verifiable Paper Trail: The iVotronic has an optional voter-verifiable paper trail printer, known as the Real-Time Audit Log (RTAL).
+Checking the Voter-Verifiable Paper Trail: The iVotronic has an optional voter-verifiable paper trail (VVPAT) printer, known as the Real-Time Audit Log (RTAL).
 States such as Ohio, West Virginia, and North Carolina require the RTAL by law, while iVotronics in South Carolina, Texas, and Pennsylvania do not have this option.
-The RTAL printer is a reel-to-reel cash-register type of printer under transparent plastic, and is located just to the left of the touch screen (pictuted above right).
-The RTAL records all of the voter’s actions, so if a voter changes her mind about a race on the ballot, the RTAL records both the initial choice and the final choice.
+The RTAL printer is a reel-to-reel cash-register type of printer that displays a printout under transparent plastic, which is located just to the left of the touch screen.
+The RTAL records all of the voter’s actions, so if a voter changes their mind about a contest on the ballot, the RTAL records both the initial choice and the final choice.

 The RTAL also does not provide the voter with the opportunity to review all their selections on the paper record at the end of the voting process, as by that point the paper has spooled out of view.
 With this system it is important that the voter check the paper record throughout the voting process.

 When the voter enters the polling place, a poll worker first confirms the voter is registered.
-Then the poll worker walks with the voter to an iVotronic and inserts the PEB in the PEB slot (visible as the rectangular slot in the upper left corner of the middle image above).
+The poll worker walks with the voter to an iVotronic and inserts the PEB in the PEB slot, which is a rectangular slot in the upper left corner of the machine.
 The PEB communicates with the iVotronic using infrared signals, much like a TV remote control works, except that the PEB and iVotronic will not communicate unless the PEB is completely inserted.
 If the election requires a party-specific ballot, the poll worker chooses this for the voter.
 Activation by the PEB enables the iVotronic to vote once.

-The voter then selects a ballot language and makes decisions using the touchscreen.
-When the voter is done, he or she presses a small “vote” button at the very top of the iVotronic to cast the vote.
+The voter selects a ballot language and makes decisions using the touch screen.
+When the voter is done, the voter presses a small “vote” button at the very top of the iVotronic to cast the vote.
 The vote is then recorded to three internal flash memories that reside inside the machine.
-A fourth memory is a removable card, called a “compact flash” (CF) card; note that CF is the same technology used in many digital cameras to store photos.
-During the election, the CF card holds audio files (for those with visual disabilities) and ballot definitions; vote data is written to the CF card when the machine is closed.
+A fourth memory is a removable card, called a “compact flash” (CF) card, which is the same technology used in many digital cameras to store photos.
+During the election, the CF card holds audio files for those with visual disabilities and ballot definitions.
+Vote data is written to the CF card when the machine is closed.

 A Voting Demo of the ES&S iVotronic